-One of the hardest parts about creating a website has always been selecting the right images, then making sure they are optimized and have the correct image dimensions for each section on your site.
-Thankfully, there are a few ways that can help you easily inspect your website images, and identify the correct sizing needed for each element on your site.
+It might be possible that the recommended sizes above won’t match your needs due to a specific layout.
+If you are unsure about the right image dimension, thankfully, there are a few ways that can help you easily inspect your website images, and identify the correct sizing needed for each element on your site.

 An important thing to remember is that for retina devices, you need to double the image pixel density.
 What that means is, you need images twice the size for retina devices so they look nice and crisp.
 So once you’ve found the correct image sizes for each section on your site, you’ll want to double those sizes, and only then export and upload them to your site.

 a.
 Using the Image Size Info Extension